 Keep a close eye on it, and once it reaches a safe 165°F using an instant-read thermometer, you’re in the home stretch.
 In my oven, it hits the mark at around sixty minutes, but you might find that perfect look you like on top around sixty-five minutes of total cooking time.

 I must say, it’s a great idea to let the lasagna sit for ten to fifteen minutes before slicing into it.
 It allows everything to settle, but I confess, we’re usually too eager to dig in right away!
 Enjoy your delicious meal!

 When it comes to flavor, this lasagna is a real treat!
 It boasts a delightful blend of beef, sausages, marinara sauce, creamy ricotta cheese, and the best part – those lasagna noodles stay perfectly al dente.
 If you were to serve it up in a baking dish, some folks might just mistake it for a homemade masterpiece.

-Ingredient/health wise it’s not healthy but better than most frozen foods.
-Each good size serving contains 22 grams of total fat, 890 grams of sodium, 3 grams of dietary fiber 7 grams of sugars, 23 grams of protein, and 410 calories.
+Now, when we look at it from an ingredient and health perspective, it’s not exactly a healthy food, but it’s a better choice compared to most frozen options.
+In each generous serving, you’ll find 22 grams of total fat, 890 milligrams of sodium, 3 grams of dietary fiber, 7 grams of sugars, a hearty 23 grams of protein, and a total of 410 calories.

 If you enjoyed this then please share it with your friends.